Privacy and policy including – General sales terms and conditions of

-18.8 If the fulfilment period lasts for more than 60 days, either party may terminate the Agreement by written notification to the other Party with a written notice of 15 days.
+18.8 If the fulfillment period lasts for more than 60 days, either party may terminate the Agreement by written notification to the other Party with written notice of 15 days.

-18.9 The buyer may not claim a proportionate refusal, natural fulfilment or compensation of any kind in the event of force majeure.
+18.9 The buyer may not claim a proportionate refusal, natural fulfillment, or compensation of any kind in the event of force majeure.

 19. Duration and termination of the agreement